Ashok0/EnderalVREssentials/README.md

 11. Once Wabbajack is done downloading and configuring Enderal VR, navigate to your game folder from Step 6.
 12. Copy the contents of \Game Folder Files\ to C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR
 13. Launch Mod Organizer 2.
+14. Configure your mod loadout:
+	* Disable "Dear Diary VR" if you prefer to use the vanilla SkyUI menu.
+	* Disable "Smaller HUD for VR" if you prefer a larger font size and larger HUD.
+	* Enable "VRIK Rift-Index-WMR Controller Bindings" if using the Valve Index.
+	* Enable "High Poly Project" for higher polygon objects.
+Improves visuals but may cause minor graphical glitches.
+	* Disable "Caliente's Beautiful Bodies Enhancer -CBBE-" if you prefer vanilla bodies.
+Pre-configured as Vanilla NonNude.
+	* Disable "Bijin Skin UNP and CBBE" if you prefer vanilla skin.
+	* Enable "Equippable Tattoo Skins UNP + CBBE" if you wish to apply tattoos/bodypaint to your character (female only).
+	* Enable "Replace spiders with wolfs and bears" if you have arachnophobia!
-Make sure "SKSE" is selected in the upper right dropdown bar and click "Run" to launch and play Enderal VR!
+15. Make sure "SKSE" is selected in the upper right dropdown bar and click "Run" to launch and play Enderal VR!

 ## MCM Settings
 Once you start a new game, you can configure your individual Enderal VR mods through the in-game Mod Configuration Menu (MCM) which is accessible under System > Mod Configuration.
 Most MCM settings can be left as default but the following changes are recommended: